NorESMhub/NorESM/doc/diagnostics/flexpart-noresm.rst

 Preparation of the FLEXPART installation
 ============

-make sure that in the pathnames there is the directory of the windfield and that in the file AVAILABLE in $test there is the correct name of to the windfield
+make sure that in the pathnames file there is the directory of the windfield and that in the file AVAILABLE in $test there is the correct name of to the windfield.
+The test windfield is not part of the git, but can be found here: https://folk.nilu.no/~sabine/NSSP585frc2_f09_tn14_TESTFIELD.nc

 Test of the FLEXPART installation
 ============